 Hongik University (Hongdae)

-Items on sale at the Hongdae free market range from clothes (second hand or created by independent designers), handicrafts, and artwork.
+It is seasonal and operates between the months of March and November.
+Items on sale at the Hongdae free market include clothes (secondhand or created by independent designers), handicrafts, and artwork.

 Metro Station: Hongik University Station (Subway line 2)

 Itaewon has always been known as the “foreigner district” of Seoul.
 This neighbourhood is home to the American army base.
 It is where Koreans often travel to get their western fix.

 Itaewon might not be the place to immerse yourself in traditional Korean culture.
 However, it is certainly a good spot for shopping.